-UAPD received accreditation through IACLEA in 2013, becoming the first Arizona University to receive IACLEA accreditation.
-In October 2015 UAPD received its first reaccreditation award from IACLEA.
+- The International Association of Campus Law Enforcement Administrators (IACLEA) - UAPD received accreditation through IACLEA in 2013, becoming the first Arizona University to receive IACLEA accreditation.
+IACLEA accreditation contains standards that are specific to campus law enforcement.
+UAPD received its most recent IACLEA reaccreditation in October 2018.

 Accreditation requires UAPD to commit to ongoing self-study, external reviews, and the continuous pursuit of enhancements designed to raise the quality and professionalism of the department.
 This process is overseen by Accreditation Manager Paula Dorer.
-She is responsible for continual review of UAPD policies and practices to insure all accreditation standards are being met.
-She is also responsible for maintaining documentation files proving compliance.
+She is responsible for continual review of UAPD policies and practices to insure all accreditation standards are being met and for maintaining documentation files proving compliance.

-- Accreditation ensures the operational readiness of the University of Arizona Police Department.
+- Ensures the operational readiness of the University of Arizona Police Department.

-- Accreditation ensures that the department’s policies and procedures are consistent with modern professional policing standards.
+- Ensures that the department’s policies and procedures are consistent with modern professional policing standards.

-- Accreditation promotes a strong emphasis on officer safety.
+- Promotes a strong emphasis on officer safety.

-- Accreditation provides an ongoing, independent evaluation of the department.
+- Provides an ongoing, independent evaluation of the department.

-- Accreditation provides each member of the department with a sense of pride knowing that their agency has met such high, professional standards.
+- Provides each member of the department with a sense of pride knowing that their agency has met such high, professional standards.